marcellinamichie291/arvindchez-bitfinex/README.md

 ﻿# Setup project:

     - Rename the .env.example to .env
-    - Update the API_KEY and API_SECRET to a valid key and secret4
+    - Update the API_KEY and API_SECRET to a valid key and secret

-# To run the grape
+# To run the Grape

     - Navigate to grenache-grape folder and execute below command npm install